zopefoundation/Zope/zdgbook/source/GettingStarted.rst

 ===================

-To begin the application development, create a directory structure to place Python packages and build system.
+To begin the application development, create a directory structure to place Python packages and build related files.

 ::